Data processing in Digital Farming NHN, from soil map to algorithm

-Soil maps and task cards
+Soil maps and task maps, the foundation of precision work

 More information about sustainability in agriculture